CocoNautty/React-Minesweeper/README.md

 - **Multiple difficulty levels**: Easy (9×9, 10 mines), Medium (16×16, 40 mines), Hard (30×16, 99 mines), and Custom
 - **Real-time timer** with millisecond precision
 - **Flag counter** showing remaining unflagged mines
-- **Leaderboard system** that saves and displays high scores by difficulty level
+- **Leaderboard system** that saves and displays high scores by difficulty level triggered by clicking on the title 'MINESWEEPER'
 - **Game state management** with win/lose detection and appropriate feedback
 - **Visual feedback** for all game actions
 - **Responsive design** with desktop focus